iPhone 11 Pro and Max: Better cameras, night mode

 Apple announced its flagship phones for 2019 on Tuesday during its annual launch event.
-You can catch up on everything Apple announced.
+You can catch up on everything else Apple announced here, from iOS 13's launch date to the brand new Apple Watch Series 5.

 The iPhone 11, 11 Pro and 11 Pro Max go on preorder starting Friday, Sept.
-13 at 5am PT.
+13 at 5 a.m.
+PT.
 They arrive in-store on Sept.
-20. Apple will continue to sell the iPhone XR for $599 and the iPhone 8 with $449.
+20. Apple will continue to sell the iPhone XR for $599 and the iPhone 8 for $449.

 New iPhone 11 Pro and Pro Max